ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 ### Determining if two measured datasets came from the same distribution.

-*** I have two datasets of continuous data, and I assume that they are both drawn from gaussian distributions and those distributions have the same variance, which is unknown to me.
-I want to determine if the two gaussian distributions have the same mean.***
+*** You have two datasets of continuous data, and you assume that they are both drawn from gaussian distributions with the same variance, which is unknown to me.
+You want to determine if the two gaussian distributions have the same mean.***

-This can be solved by performing a t-test.
+This can be solved by performing a statistical test by creating a test statistic that follows the t-distribution.

 Assume that we have: